5 reasons why being a Snowsports instructor is the best job on the mountain

 If you ever ask a ski instructor why they do what they do, I can guarantee that you’ll receive a passionate and inspired answer.
 Ski instructors, by nature, care hugely about their career and their work because skiing takes over and is, who they are.

 Ski and snowboard instructing is about as far from the 9-5, office workday routine as you can get however as much as that sounds completely glamourous, there is a lot to instructing that is nitty gritty and tough.
-Our meme below is a funny way to display it but in fact each and every one of those photos have come from interns and trainers on our programs so it’s a clear demonstration that there are many different facets of instructing.
+There are many different facets of instructing.
 Instructors themselves come to love every single one.

 So, why is ski instructing the best job on the mountain?
 The answer.
 Because it is sharing what you love with people that wouldn’t otherwise have that experience.
 Here, let me elaborate that sentence a bit more and give you EA’s top 5 reasons why being an instructor is the best job on the mountain!